 For any given tube the optimum plate load is found by varying the slope of the load line (varying the plate-load resistance) until the product of plate-voltage and plate-current swings is a maximum.
-The slope of this line gives a value of optimum load.

-Load values for triodes are not usually too critical.
-A value two or three times greater than the rated optimum will not introduce distortion, but the power will be reduced somewhat.
+The slope of this line gives a value of optimum load.1 distortion, but the power will be reduced somewhat.
 In triode output tubes the optimum load is several times the plate resistance-usually three, and often five or more times.
 Further increase of plate load improves waveform slightly and increases output voltage swing slightly, but reduces output power, because the current swing is cut down more than the voltage swing is increased.
 Use of a plate load less than about three times the plate resistance results in distortion, unless the grid input swing is restricted, which limits the output.